General Request Forms:

 Building Security and Tailgating

 Always carry your keys and Carroll Card and lock your door when leaving your residence hall room.
-Do not provide access to any unescorted guests into a residence hall and report unescorted persons in the residence halls.
-When visiting another student in a residence hall of which you are not a resident, you must be escorted by a resident of that building.
+Do not provide access to any unescorted guests into university-sponsored housing and report unescorted persons in the residence halls.
+When visiting another student in a building of which you are not a resident, you must be escorted by a resident of that building.
 All residential living wings are locked twenty-four hours a day, seven days a week.
 Propping outside doors is not permitted as it poses a security risk to all residents.

 Tailgating to gain entry to any residence hall is not permitted.
 “Tailgating” is a situation in which one or more people follow an authorized resident through an access-controlled door after the authorized resident opens the door using their access.
 This can be done with or without the authorized resident’s knowledge and/or consent.
 Residents should not allow strangers and/or non-residents of the building to tailgate them.